Sunscreen Routine for Pakistani Weather — Step-by-Step Guide

 Reapplication matters when you are outdoors, sweating, driving, commuting or exposed to direct sunlight.
 The easiest method is to blot first, then press sunscreen gently over the skin.

-- For oily skin: blot first, then press Aloe Vera Gel SPF 50.
+- For oily skin: blot first, then press Aloe Vera Gel SPF 50 — no white cast.

-- For makeup users: use a thin BB Cream SPF layer where makeup has faded.
+- For makeup users: use a thin Tinted Sunscreen SPF 65 layer where makeup has faded.

-- For sensitive skin: dab Mineral SPF 70 gently without rubbing.
+- For sensitive skin: dab Mineral SPF 70 gently without rubbing — blend well.

-- For dry skin: apply thin layers to avoid patchiness.
+- For dry skin: apply thin layers of Glow Boost SPF 65 to avoid patchiness.

 Reapplication tip: Do not rub sunscreen aggressively over makeup or sweaty skin.
 Blot first, then press in thin layers.